IsmailQayyum/Personal-Assistant-Agent/README.md

 ## Project Overview

-AgentMind serves as a personal AI assistant capable of:
+This Agent serves as a personal AI assistant capable of:
 - Answering queries using an LLM (e.g., OpenAI)
 - Handling multi-turn conversations with memory and context
 - Searching over user-uploaded documents (PDF, DOCX)